14paxton/14paxton.github.io/Windows_Notes/CMD.md

 > If you omit /s, xcopy works within a single directory.
 > ```/i``` If a source is a directory or contains wildcards and destination does not exist, xcopy assumes destination specifies a directory name and creates a new directory.
 > Then, xcopy copies all specified files into the new directory.
-> By default, xcopy prompts you to specify whether destination is a file or a directory.
+> By default, xcopy prompts you to specify whether the destination is a file or a directory.
 > ```/r``` Copies read-only files.
 > ```/c``` Ignores errors.
 > ```/e``` Copies all subdirectories, even if they are empty.